emer/emergent/README.md

 * The system is fully usable from within Python -- see the [Python Wiki](https://github.com/emer/emergent/wiki/Python).
 This includes interoperating with PyTorch via [eTorch](https://github.com/emer/etorch), and [PsyNeuLink](https://princetonuniversity.github.io/PsyNeuLink/) to make Leabra models accessible in that framework, and vice-versa.
 Furthermore, interactive, IDE-level tools such as `Jupyter` and `nteract` can be used to interactively develop and analyze the models, etc.

-* We are leveraging the [GoGi Gui](https://cogentcore.org/core/gi/v2) to provide interactive 2D and 3D GUI interfaces to models, capturing the essential functionality of the original C++ emergent interface, but in a much more a-la-carte fashion.
+* We are leveraging the [Cogent Core GUI](https://cogentcore.org/core) to provide interactive 2D and 3D GUI interfaces to models, capturing the essential functionality of the original C++ emergent interface, but in a much more a-la-carte fashion.
 We also use and support the [GoNum](https://github.com/gonum) framework for analyzing and plotting results within Go.

 # Design / Organization